Chirantana-g-156/Docker-Zero-to-Hero/README.md

     /root: is the home directory of the root user.
 ```
+Above files can't be shared to other containers, if done may lead to security issues AND that is the reason these are seperately provided to each and every container instead of it being in host where they all get it from

 ### Files and Folders that containers use from host operating system